tremor-rs/tremor-www-docs/docs/development/issue-investigation.md

 #### 1st theory: a memory leak in tremor-script

-Most of tremor was written in rust which makes it very hard to create memory leaks, however we integrated two pices of C code: tremor script and librdkafka those two pices could either directly or by interfacing with rust introduce memory leaks.
+Most of tremor was written in rust which makes it very hard to create memory leaks, however we integrated two pieces of C code: tremor script and librdkafka those two pipieceses could either directly or by interfacing with rust introduce memory leaks.

 ##### disprove of 1st theory (oom)